- Alternative & Natural Medicine

 Basil Health Benefits

-Basil (scientific name: Ocimum basilicim) is a member of the mint, or Labiatae, family.
-This bushy annual herbal plant is also known as Saint Joseph’s Wort and tulasi (the incomparable one).
+Basil (sweet basil - Ocimum basilicim and holy basil - Ocimum tenuiflorum) is a member of the mint, or Labiatae, family.
+Holy basil is also known as tulasi (the incomparable one).
 Basil grows best in warm tropical climate.

 Basil Leaves Are Pleasing to the Eyes